natsuapo/docker-test-for-gpu/README.md

 benchmark code can be found in https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py

 Running the benchmark to see the result:

+#### Running result of AMD RX570
 ```
 x_train shape: (60000, 28, 28, 1)
 60000 train samples